Mosque shootings: Dozens dead in New Zealand, one man charged

 The gunman then walks back into the mosque, where there are at least two dozen people lying on the ground.
 After walking back outside and shooting a woman there, he gets back in his car, where the song "Fire" by English rock band "The Crazy World of Arthur Brown" can be heard blasting from the speakers.
 The singer bellows, "I am the god of hellfire!" and the gunman drives away.
 The video then cuts out.

-During a second shooting at the Linwood Masjid Mosque, seven people were killed.
+During a second shooting at the Linwood mosque about 5 kilometres (3 miles) from the Al Noor mosque, seven people were killed.

 One more person died later at Christchurch Hospital.